Insight

 CMS-0057-F sets the stage for a more transparent, efficient, and interoperable healthcare system.
 For payers, these changes are not just a regulatory burden—they’re an opportunity to modernize infrastructure, strengthen provider partnerships, and enhance the member experience.

-Is your CMS-0057 strategy ready for key deadlines?
+Is your organization meeting the current 2026 mandates while preparing for the 2027 technical leap?
 The time to act is now.
 Whether you’re on track or falling behind, we’re here to help you meet your goals.
 Contact us to speak with an expert.

 Wherever you are on your interoperability journey, Tegria can help.